 Medical Fee Parents/Caregivers are required to pay a \$200 Medical Fee at the beginning of their son's residence.
 This fee is used to cover doctor's visits, prescriptions, transport for medical, physiotherapy and dental appointments and other authorised transport to music, sports practices and the bus.
 The Administration Secretary will keep you informed as to your expenditure in this area and you will be asked to top up the fund as necessary.
 Any surplus money will be refunded to you at the end of your son's time in Thomas House.
 It is also suggested that you may like to enrol your son with a dentist in Timaru.
 Serious Illness The Director of Boarding or Residential Manager notifies the parent/caregiver immediately in the case of serious illness or injury to your son.
 In the event of your son requiring urgent medical treatment and should the hostel be unable to contact either his parents or caregiver, we draw your attention to the authorisation on the Enrolment Form consenting to the school authorising any medical treatment or operation which may be necessary in the interests of your son's health.
 School Guidance Counsellor The school Guidance Counsellor, Simone King is available to the boys for personal counselling and support.
 Parents are most welcome to contact Simone on 03 687 7560 extension 724.
 Safety Every precaution is taken to ensure the safety of boys living in the Boarding House.
 The buildings have a sprinkler system and are connected automatically to the Fire Department.
 We have a comprehensive plan for emergency evacuation and fire drills are held regularly by the Director of Boarding and by the NZ Fire Service.
 We hold a current Building Compliance certificate and the kitchen is registered with the Crown Health.
 Housemasters sleep on the premises.
 EXTRA CURRICULAR ACTIVITIES Outside of school times there is a wealth of activity in which a boarder can participate.
 Sport Sport can play an important part in the boarder's life.
 Every boy is encouraged to participate in some form of organised activity.
 From the range of activities available there is generally something to suit everyone, from the teamwork of some of the more competitive games to the enjoyment of participating in some of the residential based recreations.
 School sports offered include cricket, softball, tennis, swimming, yachting, touch rugby, athletics, volleyball, basketball, soccer, hockey, rugby, cross country, badminton, tramping, skiing, trap shooting, small bore shooting, rowing, golf, cycling, table tennis, squash, bowls and croquet Boarders are able to make use of the swimming pool, gymnasium, weight room, squash courts and playing fields.
 In addition, Thomas House maintains a variety of sporting and recreational equipment including a weight room, pool table, table tennis, indoor bowls, golf driving range, basketball and the computer room.
+The Junior and Senior Winter Games Cup, the Junior and Senior Housemasters Cup, the House Trophy are competed for annually, as well as the Junior and Senior Tennis Cups.

-Outside activities such as snow skiing, fishing, biking and jogging may also organised.
+Outside activities such as snow skiing, fishing, biking and jogging are also organised.
 Culture There are also many music and cultural groups in the school - choir, stage band, rock band, pipe band, brass band, orchestra, drama productions, theatre sports, debating, Maori culture group - and each student is afforded the opportunity of a well-rounded education by participating in one of these groups.

 There is an opportunity to learn musical instruments and the school's music suite is available to hostel boys.